 “The annual influx of Pectoral Sandpipers into Europe may, therefore, consist of transatlantic vagrants caught up in severe weather systems, and also birds from both North America and Siberia which have developed an alternative migratory strategy, and now overwinter in Africa”.

 Because the bird reported here was with another American bird (see below), it’s ‘more likely’ to be of American origin itself (hence the title of this page!).

 American Golden Plover (Pluvialis dominica)

-Shaun Robson and his group heard the news about the Pectoral Sandpiper via eBird, and decided to twitch it next day (see Shaun’s tweet below).
+While birding in Morocco, Shaun Robson and his group heard the news about the Pectoral Sandpiper and decided to twitch it next day (see Shaun’s tweet here).
 The group not only found their target, but was rewarded by finding another ‘much rarer bird’: an American Golden Plover.